abanoubsamir0004/DBT_Training/README.md

 In the Staging folder, the `STG_ABANOUB_DIM_LOCATION` model creates a dimension table named DIM_LOCATION by extracting unique location-related information from the STG_ABANOUB_NYC_SALES_CLEANEND source.

 **Description:**
 The `DIM_LOCATION` dimension table is designed to capture location-related details extracted from the STG_ABANOUB_NYC_SALES_CLEANEND source.
-The table includes a unique identifier, `LOCATION_ID`, which combines borough, neighborhood, and ZIP code information for a distinct representation of each location.
+The table includes a unique identifier, `LOCATION_ID`, assigned through dense ranking based borough, neighborhood, ZIP code, lot and block information for a distinct representation of each location.

 ### 1.3- STG_ABANOUB_DIM_PROPERTY_AT_PRESENT <a name="stg_abanoub_dim_property_at_present"></a>